yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 World -> (a,World)
 ~~~~~~

-Where `a` is the type of the result.
+where `a` is the type of the result.
 For example, a `getChar` function should have the type `World -> (Char,World)`.

 Another thing to note is the trick to fix the order of evaluation.